sal55/langs/mfeatures.md

 ### No Make or Project Files
 M builds a project by submitting only the lead module.
 It will then locate all necessary modules (by following import links), to produce an executable named after the lead module.

+### Linking with external libraries

+M by default generates executables that are dynamically linked to DLLs.
+To statically link to such libraries, requires:
+* Getting mm to generate .asm (-c switch) (Note direct mm -obj support is not working right now)
+* Using ax (companion assembler/linker) to produce .obj files
+* Linking via the C compiler gcc with .o or .a files

+This requires the external library to exist in the form of gcc-compatible .o object files, or .a archive files.
+It further requires a .a library to contain the actual library functions, and not simply be an interface to a DLL file.

 ### Compilation Speed
 I've taken my eye off the ball recently, but it will still compile at hundreds of thousands of lines per second on my slowish PC with a conventional hard drive.